Murgator/fivem-donation-script-tip4serv/README.md

 ## How to buy and receive your order

 1) Player buys a product on Tip4Serv store.
-2) Player types `/checkdonate` command on the server chat and receives his order.
+2) Player types `/checkdonate` command on the FiveM server chat and receives his order.

 #### No dependencie, work with console commands